surajmandalcell/CruelMinimal-Screensaver/README.md

-# CruelMinimalClock-Windows-Screensaver
+# CruelMinimalClock

-CruelMinimalClock is a  Windows Screen-saver which works with all versions of windows including windows 10,8.1,8,7.
+CruelMinimalClock is a  Windows Screensaver which works with all versions of windows including windows 10,8.1,8,7.

 ###Features